SSBG6/iris-pytorch-classifier/README.md

-#Iris Classification Using PyTorch
+IRIS CLASSIFICATION USING PYTORCH

-A machine learning project implementing a neural network classifier using PyTorch to predict Iris flower species based on biometric features.
+A machine learning project that uses a neural network built with PyTorch to predict Iris flower species based on biometric features.

-Overview
+OVERVIEW

-This project demonstrates the development of a supervised machine learning model using PyTorch to classify Iris flowers into three species: Setosa, Versicolor, and Virginica.
+This project demonstrates the development of a supervised machine learning model using PyTorch to classify Iris flowers into three species:

+Setosa
+Versicolor
+Virginica

-It covers the full machine learning pipeline including data preprocessing, model design, training, evaluation, and performance analysis.
+It covers the full machine learning pipeline, including:

+Data preprocessing
+Model design
+Training
+Evaluation
+Performance analysis

 The goal is to showcase practical skills in deep learning, data handling, and model optimization.

-Objectives
+OBJECTIVES

 Implement a neural network using PyTorch

-Train and evaluate on the Iris dataset

-Understand feature-based classification
+Train and evaluate the model on the Iris dataset Understand feature-based classification
 Apply best practices in machine learning experimentation

 Build a reproducible research workflow

-Technologies Used
+TECHNOLOGIES USED

 Python 3.x
 PyTorch
 NumPy
 Pandas
 Scikit-learn
 Matplotlib

-Jupyter Notebook / Google Colab
+Google Colab

-Dataset
+DATASET

 Name: Iris Dataset
 Source: UCI Machine Learning Repository / Scikit-learn